 Criteria JORC Code Explanation Commentary and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high-grade results and longer lengths of low-grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Relationshi p between mineralisati on widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
 The strata bound mineralisation at Sorby Hills generally dips gently to the east.
-The reported mineralised intervals are down holes length; the actual geometry of the hydraulic breccia type mineralisation is no know and there the down hole length is reported at face value; once further drilling is completed the actual geometry can be defined.
+The reported mineralised intervals are down hole lengths with an indication as to the orientation of mineralisation with respect to stratigraphy; the actual geometry of the hydraulic breccia type mineralisation requires the interpretation of adjacent intersections after assay results have been received; For recent drilling the down hole length is reported at face value; once further interpretation is completed between the new drill holes and existing drill holes the actual geometry of the mineralisation can be confirmed.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Maps and cross-sectional and long sectional diagrams reflect the current level of survey accuracy and coordinates.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Add drill holes will be reported once they have been DGPS surveyed Other substantive Other exploration data, if meaningful and material, should be reported including Since the discovery of Sorby Hills base metal deposit in 1971 considerable geological information concerning the mineralisation and its host has been